exoplatform/web-conferencing/documentation/ACHITECTURE.md

 Connector extension consists of _services JAR_ and _web application WAR_.
 Services JAR contains Java implemenation of the SPI and related resources for supported providers.
 Web app WAR contains configurations, portlets and servlets (if required) for UI with Javascript client module that implements the SPI for supported providers types.

 Where available, a call provider implements incoming call via its library or external services.
 But it's also possible to implement incoming logic using Web Conferencing core API.
-In this case need register a listener for user notification channel and provide an action when incoming call will start, show a notification and offer functionality of accepting or declining the call by an user.
+In this case, in a connector Javascript module, need register a listener for user notification channel and provide an action when incoming call will start, then show a notification and offer functionality of accepting or declining calls by an user.
 If call needs exchange extra data, such as communication establishment or network settings of the peers, use a call channel from the Web Conferencing core API.
+Both user and call channels can be used by server and client code to exchange data.
 Each connector presented in the Platform can be enabled or disabled by an administrator.
-If a connector needs additional global settings, then it is possible to provide Settings user interface which will appear for platform administrators.
+If a connector needs additional global settings, then it is possible to provide a settings user interface which will appear for platform administrators.
 If connector has a need of instant messenger (IM) account, which will be used to sign-in an user to external service or software, then the connector can register such IM type and optionally provide an UI for its settings per user and for the platform administrators where applicable.

-To bootstrat the development there is a [template connector](/template): it is a sample project with a structure that already follows the conventions and has SPI stubs implemented for a provider features.
+To bootstrat the development there is a [template connector](/template): it is a sample project with a structure that already follows the conventions and Connector SPI implemented for a provider features.
 In the template code you may find use of many features that Web Conferencing core API offers.

 Architecture
 ============